Hurry up! Scientists predict today will be (slightly) shorter than normal

 The International Earth Rotation and Reference Systems Service, which measures the Earth's rotation and forecasts the length of the day, has predicted that July 22 could come out about a millisecond short of a standard 24-hour spin.

-"We've known about the rotation of the Earth being variable for about a hundred years," says Dennis McCarthy, the former Director of Time at the United States Naval Observatory.
+"We've known about the rotation of the Earth being variable for about a hundred years," says Dennis McCarthy, the former director of time at the U.S. Naval Observatory.
 "This is just one of those little variations that comes along."

 McCarthy, who's literally written the book on time and Earth's rotation, says the speed of the planet's spin gets influenced by all kinds of factors: the gravitational influence of the moon, the effect of winds and the atmosphere, plus the movements of the Earth's liquid core.